Blooym/GoodFriend/src/GoodFriend.Server/README.md

 ---

 ## Deployment: Server
-There are more steps involved to deploying on a production server, but the process should be pretty similar to the localhost deployment.
+There are more steps involved to deploying on a production server, but the process shouldn't be too complicated.

-### Domain Name
+### Environment Variables / Config
-You will have to assign a domain name to your server so that it can be assigned a certificate.
-This will be the domain name that is used in the plugin to connect to the API.
+Change the file named `.env.example` to `.env` and fill in its values with the appropriate values for your server, please keep in mind that the `KEYFILE` and `CERTFILE` must be accessible by the node process when it is running, if you choose to use docker they must also be accessible by the docker container.

 ### Obtaining SSL Certificates
 The easiest way to obtain a SSL certificate is to use Let's Encrypt.
 This will automatically generate a certificate for you, and you can use it to deploy your server.